 What Do DOT Inspections Look For?

-You know about DOT SAP Program?
 DOT inspections have a reputation for seeming very comprehensive.
 A DOT inspector will examine tail lamps, steering wheels, and seat belts.
 But that’s not all.
-Expect an inspector to look at a truck’s exhaust system too.
+Expect an inspector to look at a truck’s exhaust system, too.
 Everything that involves driver safety is subject to a DOT inspection.
 DOT inspectors also look at relevant documents.
 These include medical certificates, driver’s licenses, and waivers.
 An inspector will also assess hours-of-service documentation.
-Check Texas DOT Number.
+Check Texas DOT Number .

 What Is the Clearinghouse Rule?